The 1948 Floods

 For more information see British Pathe newsreel from 1948

 The work done to repair the main East Coast railway line was documented in a film made by British Railways.
-Click on the photo below the view the 22 minute film.
-If you prefer to view it full screen on You Tube click on the You Tube link after you start the film.

 More photos of the repair work which was carried out on the railway can be seen in the photos section or by clicking the button below.
 Many of these were loaned to the Society by Lorne Anton, to whom we are very grateful.